 Making that leap into the unfamiliar is difficult for anyone, more so with kids.
 One way to ease the transition is to give your child a special item she can keep during school.

-Perhaps it’s her favorite bracelet, one she can hold onto when she feels scared or nervous.
-Or maybe it’s her lovey, tucked safely in her backpack, waiting for her at the end of the day.
+Perhaps it’s her favorite bracelet, one she can fiddle with her fingers when she feels scared or nervous.
+Or maybe it’s her lovey, tucked safely in her backpack (this is the lovey my son used), waiting for her at the end of the day.
 It can even be a special note from you that she can keep in her pocket.

-Having a special item, either nearby in her cubby or in her pocket, will help bring a bit of familiarity into what feels like a new and foreign place.
+Having a special item, either nearby in her cubby or in her pocket, will help bring familiarity into what feels like a new and foreign place.

-Bonus tip: Give your child one of your items.
-From a hair clip to an old watch, let her have one of your items during school, with the promise of returning it at pick up.
+Bonus tip: Give her one of your items.
+From a hair clip to an old watch, let her have one of your items during school, with the promise of getting it back at pick up.
 This not only gives her a piece of you, but reassures her you’ll be reunited soon enough.

-Imagine arriving at a party and everyone was already there.
-This might be fine if the party included familiar friends and family.
-But what if you didn’t know anyone?
+Imagine arriving at a party and everyone is already there.
+This might be fine if the party included familiar friends and family, but what if you didn’t know anyone?
 You’d likely feel overwhelmed, nervous, and ready to go home.